Decypharr (Core Service)#

 When core_service is set to decypharr (or includes it), DUMB

 automatically wires the download client and Arr permissions.
-If core_service
+If core_service includes Decypharr plus another workflow service such as

-includes both decypharr and nzbdav, Arrs will point at
+nzbdav or altmount, Arrs will point at

 /mnt/debrid/combined_symlinks/<slug> instead of the Decypharr-only root.